AidanJReid/claire/README.md

         - [Neck and Face](https://unsplash.com/photos/RJCslxmvBcs)
         - [Holistic](https://unsplash.com/photos/mCb06TSaab0)

+### Conclusion

+I learnt a valuable lesson in this milestone.
+When I started it I was 6 months into the course, and had build much of the back-end which was working successfully.
+I decided to park the project and spent more time exploring front-end technologies on other mediums.
+I revisited this project in the final month of my diploma and it was a considerable struggle to 'plug' back into the code again.

+In fact, many of the features that were working, in the back end, no longer did!
+Going back over the tutorials that had guided me effectively the first time, was to no avail.
+Those videos that I had built my code on had been replaced by a newer project.

+Considering the timeframes and work I had already put in, I felt it more prudent to share what I have managed to complete - warts and all.

+I've immensely enjoyed the course and it has given me lots of valuable insights which I will carry with me into my coding career.

 ### Acknowledgements

 * Inspiration and structural format for this README from [Travel Tim's oustanding project](https://github.com/TravelTimN/ci-milestone04-dcd)
 * Brian Macharia, my CI mentor, for his support and patience.